walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 ### Dependencies

-The `dependencies` array allows users to specify the URLs of dependencies such as
+The `dependencies` array allows users to specify the URLs of dependencies such
+as:

 - Concord plugins and their dependencies
 - dependencies needed for specific scripting language support
 - other dependencies required for process execution